-In a world where cash payment method have added more companions, adding more payment means accommodating a wider variety of customers.
-With more holders of credit cards, adding credit card payment as alternative to cash makes great sense.
+In a world where cash payment methods have added more companions, adding more payments means accommodating a wider variety of customers.
+With more holders of credit cards, adding credit card payment as an alternative to cash makes great sense.

 However, before agreeing to partner with credit card companies and get card reader installations in place, make sure you assess the business advantages and disadvantages of using credit card payment systems.

 Just in case you don’t know them yet:

 Advantages of using a credit card payment system